quantum-tinkerer/MeanFi/DESIGN.md

   five vertices per axis to avoid aliasing the first cosine harmonic.
 After the charge mesh is fixed, density uses nested simplex cubature: a vertex/centroid estimate followed by odd-degree rules up to `density_max_degree` (default 21).
+  A cell that reaches the degree cap while the global target is unmet bisects on a density-only tree, and its children restart at the vertex/centroid rule.
-  The global stopping estimate combines incoherent local changes and coherent signed changes; exhausted cells report failure rather than silently accepting a missed target.
+  Child cut occupations restrict the parent charge-simplex linear energy field, so density bisection preserves the charge result and never alters the charge mesh.
+The global stopping estimate combines incoherent local changes and coherent signed changes; exhausted budgets report failure.
 Cut-band occupation uses the native linear simplex moments.
-  Charge simplices are never split for density.
 A prescribed `nk` retains its existing density integration behavior and has no integration-error estimate.
-  The p stopping estimate measures changes between rules on a fixed charge mesh.
+  The hp stopping estimate measures changes between rules on the active density cells.
 It does not bound higher-order cut-occupation error or detect all aliased projector variation.
-Gapped bulk cells can exhaust the degree cap even after charge integration has converged.
 Reaching the target therefore is not a rigorous certificate of the complete density error.
 - `UniformGrid` uses dense diagonalization or sparse finite-temperature AAA.
   Adaptive integration compares coarse and fine grids, starting at four points per axis. `nk` prescribes the total point count; `initial_nk` sets the starting